Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 # Lazy Loading Ghost Object Proxies

-A lazy loading ghost object proxy is a ghost proxy that looks exactly like the real instance of the proxied subject, but which has all properties nulled before initialization.
+A Lazy Loading Ghost ist a type of proxy object.

+More specifically, is a fake object that looks exactly like an object that you want to interact with, but is actually just an empty instance that gets all properties populated as soon as they are needed.

+Those properties do not actually exist until the ghost object is actually initialized.

 ## Lazy loading with the Ghost Object